 To the north of the station the historic grain of the city is more discernible than anywhere else in the Eastern Gateway.
-Historic road patterns and pockets of built fabric remain around Piccadilly basin, the Rochdale Canal, and the area which neighbours onto the Northern Quarter.
+Historic road patterns and pockets of built fabric remain around Piccadilly basin, the Ashton Canal, and the area which neighbours onto the Northern Quarter.
 New development in these areas would reinforce this grain, acknowledging the scale of neighbouring city blocks and reinvigorating connections that existed in the past.
 The use mix in this area would be governed by demand but a variety of residential development, focused on the canal basins, would be encouraged.
+Opportunity to invigorate this very under used section of the canal network and improve the pedestrian connection between the Ashton and Rochdale canals.